AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 2. Drilled hole for inlet pipe using pillar drilling machine.
 The bottom of the hole is approximately 21 cm from bottom of PVC pipe.
 The drill bit used was 9/16 inch.
 We then used a ⅜ inch tap.
 3. Attached white caps to bottom of each filter using cement glue.
 Wait for glue to dry before drilling hole for outlet pipe.
 4. Step 2 is repeated but drilled at the bottom of the PVC pipe where white cap is attached.
 The outlet hole is the same diameter as the inlet diameter.
 5. Find brass (or copper) piping to fabricate the inlet and outlet pipe.
 The inlet pipe should be cut to have an orifice of area: 1.8 centimeters cubed.
-Contact CEE Machine Shop for that to be done.
+Contact CEE Machine Shop for that to be done. **[perhaps we can include an image of what the orifice should look like in this step]**